loopbackio/loopback-connector-cloudant/README.md

     - Click on the Icon, it will direct you to the database page.
 Check "Service Credentials" on the left to see your credentials.
     - Check "Manage" then click on button "LAUNCH" to see your Cloudant dashboard

+For cloudant on both DBaaS and Bluemix, to get access to the cloudant dashboard, you can sign in  https://cloudant.com/sign-in/ with your cloudant username and password.

 ### Testing